MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/focusmanager_findnextfocusableelement_1604618823.md

 ## -returns

-**null** if focus cannot be set in the specified direction.
+`null` if focus cannot be set in the specified direction.

 ## -remarks

 You can also use either the [FindNextElement(FocusNavigationDirection, FindNextElementOptions)](focusmanager_findnextelement_905966547.md) method or the [FindNextElement(FocusNavigationDirection)](focusmanager_findnextelement_79258569.md) method to programmatically move focus.
 These methods retrieve the element (as a [DependencyObject](../microsoft.ui.xaml/dependencyobject.md)) that will receive focus based on the specified navigation direction (directional navigation only, cannot be used to emulate tab navigation).

 > [!NOTE]
-> We recommend using the FindNextElement method instead of FindNextFocusableElement because FindNextFocusableElement retrieves a UIElement, which returns null if the next focusable element is not a UIElement (such as a [Hyperlink](../microsoft.ui.xaml.documents/hyperlink.md) object).
+> We recommend using the [FindNextElement](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.focusmanager.findnextelement) method instead of `FindNextFocusableElement` because `FindNextFocusableElement` retrieves a `UIElement`, which returns `null` if the next focusable element is not a `UIElement` (such as a [Hyperlink](../microsoft.ui.xaml.documents/hyperlink.md) object).

 ## -examples